GeminiAd/readme-generator/sample.md

 ## Installation

-To install, download the contents of this to your hard drive, navigate to the hard drive in a terminal window, and type node index.js
+To install, clone this repository down to do your hard drive.
+Navigate to the directory that the repository is saved to in a terminal window, and type "npm install" to install the dependencies.

 ## Usage

-Answer the prompts and a README is generated
+After intallation, navigate to the directory this repository was saved to in a terminal window and type "node index.js".
+Answer the prompts, and a readme is generated as generated-README.md.

 ## Contributing